ringcentral/ringcentral-add-in-framework-js/demos/asana/README.md

 npm run client
 ```

 Go to RingCentral App and add your app to a conversation, `Auth` -> `Subscribe` -> `Finish`.
-It should then provide the ability to listen to `New Issue` event and also give user ability to add any label to the issue.
+It should then provide the ability to listen to `Task Name Changed` event and also give RingCentral user ability to complete the task within RingCentral App.

-To test it, go to your Github repo and create a new issue.
-There should be an adaptive card sent to your RingCentral App conversation which also provides buttons for you to add labels to your issue.
+To test it, go to your `Asana` -> `My Tasks` -> `Add Task` -> `Change Its Name`.
+There should be an adaptive card sent to your RingCentral App conversation which also provides buttons for you to complete the task.

 # Workflow Diagram